GStreamer/gstreamer/markdown/design/stream-selection.md

 This is an example of how decodebin3 works by using the above-mentioned objects/events/messages.

-For clarity/completeness, we will consider a mpeg-ts stream that has multiple audio streams.
+For clarity/completeness, we will consider a MPEG-TS stream that has multiple audio streams.
 Furthermore that stream might have changes at some point (switching video codec, or adding/removing audio streams).